Climatic Adjusters For Sale

 How to adjust: Each adjuster contains 4 nuts, an inside and outside nut on both the left and right sides of long bolt/bar running along the table from left to right (I-beam).
-To obtain a more concave table (lower center and higher rails), the outside nuts need to be tightened to create more tension and raise the edges of playing field.
-To flatten and make the playing field more convex, the inside nuts on the bar need to be tightened to lessen the tension and lower the edges of board.
+To obtain a more concave table (lower center and higher rails), the inside nuts need to be tightened to create more tension and raise the edges of playing field.
+To flatten and make the playing field more convex, the outside nuts on the bar need to be tightened to lessen the tension and lower the edges of board.
+Regardless of whether you are making an adjustment to make your table more concave or more convex, the inside and outside nut on one side of the table should be tightened against each other.
+This will keep the rod from spinning when the adjustments are being made.

 History: Until the late 1940's, Shuffleboard Tables were sold without Climatic Adjusters, and it was difficult to maintain optimum playing conditions.
 Paul Cusano, president of American Shuffleboard Company, created his "Warpage Correction Device" in December, 1947, and applied for a patent thereon, this device being marketed by the American Shuffleboard Company as "Climatic Adjusters" - Patent Number 2.479.477 - lever-type adjuster.
 In November of 1948, Rock-Ola created and marketed its similar device, known as "Rock-Ola Climatic Equalizers".
 1948 - Involved in legal battle with Rock-Ola Manufacturing on lever-type adjusters.
 Then awarded new patent No. 2,493,620 in Jan 1950, to cover design of bar-type adjuster.